pradeepviswa/notes/5 kubernetes/8-DaemonSet.md

 # DaemonSet
 - in deployment we created 2 pos. it is not necessary that they will always be created in separate node.
 - they can be created in one node also.
-- no need to specify replicaset, one pod will be created in each node
+- here in daemonset, no need to specify replicaset, one pod will be created in each node

 #### requirement is
 always pod should be created in both nodes.